kapilkumaria/DevSecOps-CI-pipeline-with-jenkins-sonarqube-trivy-and-jfrog/README.md

-# CI Pipeline with Jenkins, SonarQube, and JFrog
+# DevSecOps CI Pipeline with Jenkins, SonarQube, Trivy and JFrog

  This project demonstrates how to automate the build, code quality analysis, and artifact management processes for a Java application using popular DevOps tools.